sapphiredoestech/git-legacy/README.md

 # Git Legacy

-Git Legacy is a set of tools to port Git and its most commonly used plugins to older releases of Windows.
+Git Legacy is a port of Git and its most commonly used plugins to older releases of Windows.

 ## Platform support